dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 If you're traveling for over a month, consider looking into travel insurance.
 I used [World Nomads](https://www.worldnomads.com/travel-insurance/), per recommendation I heard from others.
 I didn't have to use it, luckily, but I've heard from other travelers who have had good experiences using travel insurance.

-A friend had her iPad stolen on a bus, and travel insurance actually covered the replacement cost of it.
+A friend had her iPad stolen on a bus, and the travel insurance actually covered the replacement cost of it.

 ### 5. Look into international phone plans, preferably free or cheap